-Projects are submitted to the "Hudson Data Jam 2019 Submissions" Google Drive folder.
+Projects are submitted to the "Hudson Data Jam 2020 Submissions" Google Drive folder.
 You will directly upload projects to your school's folder.
+Hudson Data Jam Competition 2020 - Cary Institute

+A separate folder will be designated for Family Data Jam submissions.
 All written or visual files must be submitted as a PDF, and all videos must be submitted as a YouTube link.
-See the website for specific instructions.
+See the Project Submissions page for specific instructions.